underlay/tasl.io/content/docs/products.md

 > Product types correspond to the idea of "AND" or _combination_.

 A product type is written as map from URI keys to types, using curly braces `{}`, arrows `->`, and semicolons.
 We call the slots of a product type its _components_, and the two parts of each component are its _key_ (the URI) and its _value_ (the type).
+Each component of a product type has to be on its own line.

 It's sometimes confusing to use the word "value" to refer to the type that a component maps to, but usually there's enough context to tell whether "value" means a type-in-a-component or an actual concrete instance-of-a-type value.

 We've already seen several product types in action: